diku-dk/sigdoc/README.md

 structure identifier (with links to the signature documentation).

-The generated HTML documentation embeds an auto-completing search field that depends on the jquery library placed in the lib/ subdirectory.
-For the generated code to work, copy the content of the lib/ directory into the target directory for the documentation.
+The generated HTML documentation embeds an auto-completing search field that depends on the jquery library placed in the `lib/` subdirectory.
+For the generated code to work, copy the content of the `lib/` directory into the target directory for the documentation.

+Based on the file paths, the tool also tries to identify if the signature or structure stem from an `smlpkg` package.

+The result of running `sigdoc` on a series of signature and implementation files, is a set of files written to the working directory.

 Signature files must conform to the following structure:

-    (** general comment ... *)
+    (** General comment, which may be multi-line... *)

     signature A = sig
       type a